 So, for instance, participants in large-scale criminal operations can be found guilty of conspiracy, even if, by definition, everyone involved in the organization is unable to participate personally in any given offense and even if they don’t know who all the participants are.6

-It not a defense to conspiracy that the person you conspired with was legally not responsible for the crime or is immune to prosecution for any reason.7
+It not a defense to a conspiracy charge that the person you conspired with was legally not responsible for the crime or is immune to prosecution for any reason.7

 So you can still be found guilty of conspiracy even if the person you conspired with could not form the requisite intent to commit a specific intent crime — such as first-degree murder — or did not otherwise satisfy the conditions for committing a crime.
 This means you can be found guilty of conspiracy even if your co-conspirator is underage or legally insane.
 It is your intent to engage in conduct that is criminal that counts.